wemap/Sample-Slam/README.md

-# Sample-Triangulation
+# Sample-Slam
-A sample of a triangulation of keypoints from two images
+An ongoing implementation of a slam using SolAR